 The Site is not identified in the OSDP as being at risk from natural hazards.
 The Proposed Selwyn District Plan flood maps show channelised flow through parts of the Site in a 1 in 200 year return flood event.
 All dwelling floor levels will be raised above this level.

-The Geotechnical Investigation Report concludes that the liquefaction vulnerability of the Site is very low.
+The Geotechnical Investigation Report concludes that the Site is not at risk from liquefaction.